Wolsten/Table-Based-Solution/readme.md

 The tag colours should be specified as hyphenated versions of the tag name.
 Therefore, the tag name `large animals` would be specified by `large-animals`.

 You can specify your colours as any valid CSS colour value.
+The example workbook `timelines.xlsm` shows that you can set the colours (optionally) in each sheet.

+Simply insert two rows before the start of the events with the first called `tags` and the second called `colours` (note both must be lower case).
+In the tags row list the tags used in your events table (or at least the ones you want to override the colours for).
+Then below each tag in the colours row, set the background colour of the cell as required.
+When you save the workbook, a macro is run to insert matching Hex colour names into the coloured cells.
+See the two sheets `UK Prime Ministers` and `History of the Universe` for examples.

 So an example table timeline would be structured as follows: